dhutapratama/docs/console-tests.md

 <a name="introduction"></a>
 ## Introduction

-In addition to simplifying HTTP testing, Laravel provides a simple API for testing your application's [custom console commands](/docs/{{version}}/artisan).
+In addition to simplifying HTTP testing, Lets provides a simple API for testing your application's [custom console commands](/docs/{{version}}/artisan).

 <a name="success-failure-expectations"></a>
 ## Success / Failure Expectations